Home

 $$\text{gather light} = \int_\Omega L_i.$$

-What we integrate is generally a function.
-So what is that function in our case?
-In Figure 3, you can see the illumination of \(P\) by other objects in the scene as a function.
-This function is non-zero in whatever parts of the half-disk onto which objects in the scene are projected (assuming the objects themselves are not black).
-This function can be parametrized in different ways.
-It can be a function of solid angle (the Greek letter omega: \(\omega\)) or a function of the spherical coordinates \(\theta\) and \(\phi\) (the Greek letters theta and phi).
-These are just two different ways (but equally valid) of parametrizing the hemisphere.
-Considering the 2D case (Figure 3), this can be defined as a function of the angle \(\theta\).
+In integration, we typically work with a function.
+So, what is that function in our case?
+Figure 3 shows the illumination of \(P\) by other objects in the scene as a function.
+This function is non-zero wherever the objects in the scene project onto the half-disk (assuming the objects themselves are not black).
+This function can be parameterized in different ways: it can be a function of solid angle (represented by the Greek letter omega, \(\omega\)), or it can be expressed in terms of spherical coordinates \(\theta\) and \(\phi\) (the Greek letters theta and phi).
+These are just two different, but equally valid, ways of parameterizing the hemisphere.
+In the 2D case (Figure 3), this function can simply be defined as a function of the angle \(\theta\).

 $$\text{Gather Light} \approx \dfrac{1}{N} \sum_{n=0}^N \text{ castRay(P, randomDirectionAboveP) }.$$